 As I speak around the country and talk to young people, one thing that really disturbs me is the cavalier attitude so many Christians have about living together before marriage.
 And I think of a few young men that I know in various geographical areas right now who are in this type of relationship.

 Today I’d like to write an open letter to these young Christian guys–guys who may be involved in relationships that are heading down the wrong path.
 It is not that I think the girls have no part to play in the destructive relationship that they’ve developed, or that the girls shouldn’t make better choices.
-I’ve written to girls many times before about this, too.
-I would simply like to say something to the guys, because in several specific cases I’m thinking about, the guys are the stronger Christians.
+I’ve written to girls many times before about not sleeping together before they’re married, too.
+I would simply like to say something to the guys, because in several specific cases I’m thinking about, the guys are the stronger Christians, yet they’re still choosing to cohabitate.
 And here is what I’d like to say:

 I don’t doubt your love.
 I don’t doubt your sincerity.

 And if you REALLY loved your girlfriend, then perhaps you’d consider these things:

 She’s still young.
 She desperately, desperately yearns to be loved, probably even more than you do.
 Girls are like that, you know.
 They dream of their weddings.
 They dream of their Prince Charmings.
 And you come along and you make her feel loved.

 But do you know what girls need even more?

 It is a scary world out there for a girl.
 And most girls will never really grow emotionally, and will never really mature, until they do feel safe.
 When they’re safe, they can look seriously at their options and decide what to do with their careers, or with kids, or with where they want to live.
 But when they’re not entirely safe, their emotional energy is spent trying to get safe.

 And for them, you seem like the safest option.